 Chiang Rai is still one of Thailand’s best kept secrets.
 Even though there are so many fun things to see and do in the country’s northernmost province, the majority of tourists still stick to Chiang Mai when visiting this part of Thailand.

-Located about 820 km north of the capital Bangkok, you might choose your mean of transport very carefully.
+Located about 820km north of the capital Bangkok, you may want to choose your type of transport very carefully.
 If you drive there all the way with your own vehicle it will take you around 10-12 hours, obviously depending on the traffic situation and how many stops you take along the way.

 Below are the 3 different ways on how to travel from Bangkok to Chiang Rai using public transport:

 Buses to Chiang Rai leave from Bangkok’s Northern Bus Terminal also known as Mo Chit.
 To get there, take the BTS to Mo Chit station or MRT to Kamphaeng Phet station and from there by motorcycle taxi to the bus terminal (40-60 Baht) or city bus no. 3 (8 Baht).
 A metered taxi from Sukhumvit or Siam will cost about 130 Baht, from Khaosan about 150 Baht.

 There aren’t as many departures to Chiang Rai as compared to Chiang Mai, buses leave approximately every 2 to 3 hours throughout the day and there are also overnight services available that allow you to save both time and money for one night accommodation if you are on a holiday.